Gang Suppression Force: United States

 As the United Nations sanctions an independent Kenya-led multinational mission to the tumultuous nation of Haiti, Sir Ronald Sanders, Antigua and Barbuda's chief diplomat to the Organisation of American States (OAS), has probed the role of the US in the endeavor.
 While the US State Department has committed to providing $100 million in foreign assistance and the Department of Defense is willing to offer up to $100 million in supporting measures, Sir Ronald Sanders underscores a deeper historical connection.
 As discussions about the Haitian mission proceed, Sanders calls for a more active role by the US, challenging the emphasis on monetary contributions over direct involvement.

 Kenya

 Nominated Senator Karen Nyamu asserts that Kenya's leadership in the UN-backed mission in Haiti will bolster its global reputation as a dependable partner.
 Highlighting Kenya's peacekeeping history, she believes that the mission provides advanced training for Kenyan police and brings financial benefits, with countries like the US committing significant funds.
 Rather than combat, Kenyan officers will secure key infrastructures in Haiti.
 Nyamu emphasizes Kenya's commitment to global collaboration and Haiti's stabilization.

 Kenya's paramilitary General Service Unit may be deployed and some officers are learning French to communicate on the ground.

 Personnel

-As of June 2025, only 991 personnel out of the initially proposed 2500 personnel were currently deployed in Haiti, which include mostly Kenyans but also 150 Guatemalans, 78 Salvadorans, 23 Jamaicans, six Bahamians and two Belizeans.
+As of June 2025, 991 personnel were currently deployed in Haiti, which include mostly Kenyans but also 150 Guatemalans, 78 Salvadorans, 23 Jamaicans, six Bahamians and two Belizeans.